 NEOs are eligible for retirement benefits designed to provide, in total, a market-competitive level of income replacement upon achieving retirement eligibility by using a combination of qualified and non-qualified plans.
-These plans are intended to attract and retain high quality executives by providing market-competitive benefit levels, and also support our leadership development objectives by ensuring that senior executives have sufficient resources to retire from the company at appropriate times, thereby enabling an orderly succession of talent throughout the organization.
+These plans are intended to attract and retain high quality executives by providing market-competitive benefit levels, and also support our leadership development objectives by ensuring that senior executives have sufficient resources to retire from the Company at appropriate times, thereby enabling an orderly succession of talent throughout the organization.

-We assess retirement benefits for the company's senior leaders, including each of the NEOs, against data provided to the Towers Watson Employee Benefits Information Center ("Towers Watson") by other U.S. companies that provide survey data on executive benefits.
-In 2014 we reviewed with Towers Watson comparisons of data obtained from over 250 companies, approximately a third of which were companies with revenues of \$10 billion or more.
+We assess retirement benefits for the Company's senior leaders, including each of the NEOs, against data provided to the Towers Watson Employee Benefits Information Center ("Towers Watson") by other U.S. companies that provide survey data on executive benefits.
+In 2015, we reviewed with Towers Watson comparisons of data obtained from 54 companies with revenues between \$10 billion to \$45 billion.
 Accordingly, this survey tool includes data on a much broader base of companies than those included in the executive compensation comparator group.